LT-Kerrigan/opengl_expmts/Readme.md

 | xxx     | glTF                | use latest official tools for glTF file load | proposed |
 | xxx     | widgets             | simple slider and text field widgets drop-in for demos | proposed |

+## LICENCE

+Some files in this repository may be from third-party libraries.
+It is the user's responsibility to determine and respect the licences of these files.
+All other files are licenced under the GNU General Public Licence:

+    This is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This software is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    For a copy of the GNU General Public License see <http://www.gnu.org/licenses/>.

 ## Notes

 * find more test 3D models at [Stanford Computer Graphics Laboratory](http://graphics.stanford.edu/data/3Dscanrep/)